 Embrace the Father like the Son.
 Pray: “Not my will, but Thine be done.”

-Don’t just pray for your requests; the kind of prayer that works the best
+Don’t limit prayer to your requests!
+The kind of prayer that works the best

 Is asking God to do His will.
 He did it then.
 He does it still.